AdrianKazii/airflow-nasa-apod-etl/README.md

 ![RDS Console](screens/Screenshot%202025-05-09%20at%2016.43.47.png)

 Screenshot from the AWS Console confirming that the Postgres database instance (`db.t4g.micro`) is up and running in the Stockholm (eu-north-1) region.

-### Project Overview: Airflow TLS Pipeline with Postgres and API Integration
-This project involves creating an ETL (Extract, Transform, Load) pipeline using Apache Airflow.
-The pipeline extracts data from an external API (in this case, NASA's Astronomy Picture of the Day (APOD) API), transforms the data, and loads it into a Postgres database.
-The entire workflow is orchestrated by Airflow, a platform that allows scheduling, monitoring, and managing workflow.

-The project leverages Docker to run Airflow and Postgres as services, ensuring an isolated and reproducible environment.
-We also utilize Airflow hooks and operators to handle the ETL process efficiently.

 ### Key Components of the Project: